 The Company has not entered into any employment agreement with Hamed Shahbazi, the Company's Chair and CEO.
-From Mr. Shahbazi's appointment to the date of this Information Circular, Mr. Shahbazi and the Company have mutually agreed that Mr. Shahbazi's annual compensation is \$450,000 effective January 1, 2022 and \$500,000 effective January 1, 2023.
+Mr. Shahbazi and the Company mutually agreed that Mr. Shahbazi's annual compensation was \$450,000 effective January 1, 2022 and \$500,000 effective January 1, 2023.
 Prior to January 1, 2022, Mr. Shahbazi's compensation solely consisted of equity-based compensation awards which allowed the Company to preserve cash.
 Mr. Shahbazi is eligible to participate in the Company's bonus and other incentive programs for the Company's senior employees.